 Question 3: Does the project address the questions raised in the Gold Standard Safeguarding Principles & Requirements document?
 Explain how.

-Response: Please refer to the responses provided under “Safeguarding Principle 3.2 - Gender Equality and Women’s Rights” under section B.1 - Analysis of social, economic and environmental impacts.
+Response: Safeguarding Principle 3.2 - Gender Equality and Women’s Rights”

+The Gold Standard:

+(i) Promotes gender equality and the empowerment of women.

+(ii) Does not recognise Projects that contribute to discrimination against women or reinforce gender-based discrimination and/or inequalities.

+(iii) Recognises and seeks to contribute to SDG 5 – Achieve gender equality and empower all women and girls.

+The Project is completing the following gender assessment questions in order to inform Requirements, below